ahmed3520/weather/README.md

 ### This is just trainig weather app
-i have use node.js, axios, express, react
+i have used react.js, axios